peiffer-innovations/json_dynamic_widget/json_dynamic_widget/README.md

 dart run json_dynamic_widget:migrate_7 [path/to/files]
 ```

 The script will automatically migrate the files it finds and make a backup using the original name + `.bak`.
 If you are satisfied with the output from the migration script, feel free to delete those backup files.
+For more information, see the [Migration CLI](https://github.com/peiffer-innovations/json_dynamic_widget/blob/main/json_dynamic_widget/doc/MIGRATION_CLI.md) documentation

 ---